ggarredondo/Nightmare/README.md

 There are four main components which form the player controller: the state machine, the physics handler, the animation handler and the ego meter.

 ### State Machine
-Following the mathematical model of computation known as *finite-state machines*, the player is implemented as an abstract machine that can only be in one of four states at a given time (walking, falling, levitating and thrusting).
+Following the mathematical model of computation known as *finite-state machine*, the player is implemented as an abstract machine that can only be in one of four states at a given time (walking, falling, levitating and thrusting).
 This allows us to encapsulate context-specific behavior and actions into each state without affecting the other states.

 For example, the jumping action is only evaluated in the walking state, which makes it intrisincally impossible to jump while falling or levitating.
 Also, cancelling gravity for levitation is as simple as disabling gravity for the levitating state (though it's also disabled in thrusting state).
 <br/> <br/>